damianhakert/damianhakert.github.io/source/posts/2016-12-07-gitlab-8-14-webcast.html.md

 ## 1. Prometheus and GitLab: Completing the application lifecycle with monitoring

 [Watch live][sid-livestream] on December 15 at 1:30pm PT/9:30pm GMT.

+Tune in for this live broadcast with GitLab CEO Sid Sijbrandij and Head of Product Mark Pundsack as they share our future plans for GitLab and Prometheus.

+  >"Prometheus is not just for monitoring GitLab.
+It is not an optional feature.
+It is essential part of deploying applications with GitLab.
+All GitLab users should have access to it to monitor the impact of their deployments to business/application/system metrics and do feature flags/ab-testing/etc."

 <!-- identifiers -->